sgornick/orovilledam-dashboard/deploy/readme.txt

       $ pip install --upgrade pip
       $ pip install -r deploy/requirements.txt
       $ deactivate

+    Configure instance variables.
+      If supporting /latest to return an image of the latest gauge readings, that uses a cloud service PhantomJSCloud.com, and an API key is needed.
+      $ cd /var/www/orovilledam.org/web_site/instance
+      $ cp config-template.py config.py
+      $ vi config.py
+         And replace the value for the API key using yours from PhantomJSCloud.com

 '  Update file ownership and permissions.
       $ ( cd /var/www/$SERVER_NAME/deploy/scripts; ./setpermissions.sh )